Blackjacx/WWDC/README.md

 ## Contribution

-Feel free to submit a `PR` if I got something wrong or you have an improvement suggestion.
-Also have a quick look in [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute.
+Feel free to submit a `PR` if I got something wrong or you have a suggestion for improvement.
+Please also have a look in [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute.

 Thanks so much to EVERYBODY who contributed and improved the overall quality of the notes and those who added complete notes to the list: